 Ohio Constitution limits total par outstanding at any time to $1.2 billion

 Debt service is funded approximately two-months in advance of payment

 Ohio Revised Code, Section 151.01

 Major New State Infrastructure (GARVEE) Program

-The Treasurer's Office issues Grant Anticipation Revenue Vehicle (or GARVEE) bonds to finance highway construction projects that are eligible for federal funding under Title 23 of the United States Code.
+The Ohio Treasurer issues Grant Anticipation Revenue Vehicle (or GARVEE) bonds to finance highway construction projects that are eligible for federal funding under Title 23 of the United States Code.
 The debt service charges are secured by and paid from the federal transportation funds allocated to the State, subject to biennial appropriation.
 The State has also covenanted to use for the payment of debt service, if necessary, other State transportation moneys that have been appropriated to the Ohio Department of Transportation.